onap/vnfrqts-requirements/docs/Chapter8.rst

 R-52870: The VNF **MUST** provide a method of metrics gathering and analysis to evaluate the resiliency of the software from both a granular as well as a holistic standpoint.
 This includes, but is not limited to thread utilization, errors, timeouts, and retries.

-R-89474: The VNF **MUST** log the field “Login ID” in the security audit logs.
+R-89474: The VNF **MUST** log the field "Login ID" in the security audit logs.

 R-13390: The VNF provider **MUST** provide cookbooks to be loaded on the appropriate Chef Server.